Abhinav-Kamatamu/Abhi/abhinav/TheFundamentalUnitOfLife.md

 * Osmosis & Diffusion - Passive transport - No energy
 * Active transport - Lower Concentration to Higher concentration - High energy
 * Mechanic Barrier
-* Recondition- there is a substance on the cell which helps it recognise things
+* Recongnition- there is a substance on the cell which helps it recognise things
 * can differentiate to perform specific tasks- absorption of nutrients in micro villi.

 <br>